-- D. Assets, Liabilities, and Net Position (Continued) - 4.
-Capital Assets
+D. Assets, Liabilities, and Net Position (Continued)

+4. Capital Assets

+The Knife River-Larsmont Sanitary District does not have a formal capital asset policy.
 Capital assets are stated at cost.
 Depreciation is determined using the straight-line method for the estimated useful lives of the assets.